kwebio/kweb-docs/gettingstarted.rst

 As you can see this is an extension function, which allows you to use the Kweb DSL within the newly created function.

-Don't worry too much if this is confusing because you can use IntelliJ's `extract function <https://www.jetbrains.com/help/idea/extract-method.html>`_ to create these functions automatically.
+Don't worry if this is a little confusing because you can use IntelliJ's `extract function <https://www.jetbrains.com/help/idea/extract-method.html>`_ refactoring to create these functions automatically.